An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Postulates of quantum mechanics

 \section{Postulates of quantum mechanics}

 In this section, we review the central postulates of (the conventional) quantum mechanics.
-For simplicity, in this paper we consider the postulates of quantum mechanics for a \emph{finite-dimensional} quantum system, i.e., a quantum system whose state space is a \emph{finite-dimensional} Hilbert space.
-Nielsen and Chuang~\cite{NC00} treat thoroughly the postulates of (the conventional) quantum mechanics in the finite-dimensional case, as a textbook of the field of quantum computation and quantum information in which such a case is typical.
-In this paper we refer to the postulates of the \emph{conventional} quantum mechanics in the form presented in Nielsen and Chuang~\cite[Section~2.2]{NC00}.
+Specifically, we here refer to the postulates of the \emph{conventional} quantum mechanics in the form presented in Nielsen and Chuang \cite[Chapter 2]{NC00}, with slight modification.
+Note that their original postulates were given as postulates of (the conventional) quantum mechanics for a \emph{finite}-dimensional quantum system, i.e., a quantum system whose state space is a finite-dimensional complex Hilbert space, since their book is a textbook of the field of quantum computation and quantum information where finite-dimensional quantum systems are typical.
+In contrast, \emph{we do not impose any restrictions on the dimensionality of the underlying state spaces} in the central postulates of (the conventional) quantum mechanics of the form presented in what follows.

 The first postulate of quantum mechanics is about \emph{state space} and \emph{state vector}.